0LNetworkCommunity/libra-legacy-v6/ol/documentation/teams/about_teams.md

 The vote weight for upgrade vote counting is the same as consensus voting, i.e., the Team Weight will count toward upgrade votes.

 # Difficulty Ratchet

 Difficulty adjustments of Delay Towers can either create centralization, or decentralization.
 To maximize credible neutrality of the platform, the difficulty adjustment should bias towards each Team (validator position) having thousands of Members.
-If there was no "difficulty adjustment" to the collective Tower Height, it would be possible for a single entity, to have a Team of 1, and not share any rewards.
+If there was no "difficulty adjustment" to the collective Tower Height, it would be possible for a single entity to have a Team of one, and not share any rewards.
 On the other extreme the difficulty adjustment may be too difficult, and very few Teams pass the threshold, and thus the network has fewer nodes, and less security (and less credible neutrality).

 The Difficulty Ratchet, monotonically increases the difficulty to keep pace with the height of delay towers being built accross the network.